humanmade/altis-dev-tools/docs/testing-with-codeception.md

 - **DorReporter**
 Provides less verbose output for test execution.
 Like PHPUnit printer it prints dots "." for successful testes and "F" for failures.
 - **Logger**
 Logs suites/tests/steps using Monolog library.
-Monolog should be installed additionally by Composer.
 - **Recorder**
 Saves a screenshot of each step in acceptance tests and shows them as a slideshow on one HTML page.
 Usable only for suites with WebDriver module enabled.
 - **RunBefore**